ionic-team/ionic-docs/src/content/pro/basics/git.md

 If you're using the GitHub integration you can also use GitHub's [Desktop Client](https://desktop.github.com/) to commit and push versions of your app.

-## Sharing your code with Ionic Pro
+## Sharing your code with Ionic Appflow

-Ionic Pro to needs access to your source code to build native binaries and release live deploys & bug fixes.
+Ionic Appflow to needs access to your source code to build native binaries and release live deploys & bug fixes.
 Using Git allows you to specify the exact versions of your app which you would like to operate on.
-There are two ways in which you can give Ionic Pro access you your source code and Git versioning history.
+There are two ways in which you can give Ionic Appflow access you your source code and Git versioning history.

 * [GitHub & Bitbucket Cloud Integration](#github--bitbucket-cloud-integration)
 * [Ionic Git Remote](#ionic-git)